-If this grant supports research involving recombinant or synthetic nucleic acid molecules, the grantee agrees to comply with the Guidelines for Research Involving Recombinant DNA or Synthetic Nucleic Acid Molecules (NIH Guidelines) (http://oba.od.nih.gov/rdna/nih\guidelines\oba.html), as amended in March 2013, including the procedural requirements and any subsequent revisions as they are published in the Federal Register.
-Further information on research awards that involve recombinant or synthetic nucleic acid molecules can be found in the AAG Chapter VI.B.2.
+If this grant supports research involving recombinant or synthetic nucleic acid molecules, the grantee agrees to comply with the Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines) including the procedural requirements and any subsequent revisions as they are published in the Federal Register.
+Further information on research grants that involve recombinant or synthetic nucleic acid molecules can be found in PAPPG Chapter XI.B.2.